catalyst-cloud/catalystcloud-docs/source/tutorials/kubernetes-cluster-on-the-catalyst-cloud.rst

-Following this, you will need to set the Open Stack environment (even if you have already done this, do it again as ssh-agent bash has reset ENV).
+Following this, you will need to set the Open Stack environment (even if you have already done this, do it again, as ssh-agent bash has reset ENV).
 Re-source the rc file eg:

 .. code-block:: bash